ThorNicolai/System_Administration_Project/assignment02/LAMP Stack/testing/testplan CentOS LAMP with Vagrant.md

 ## Prerequisites
-TODO: show sql shows in apache with a webpage with the DB and add login with user vagrant

 - Vagrant, VirtualBox are set up on the Windows host system.
 - The lamp.sh and user_input.sh scripts and the vagrant file are present on the system in a folder designed for the test.
 The files are in https://github.com/HoGentTIN/p2ops-i01/tree/master/assignment02/Linux%20LAMP%20webserver